 - Enjoy a scenic bus ride down the coast of Spain before arriving in Valencia.

-- Get to know your new stomping grounds with a guided sightseeing tour of the city.
+- Get to know your new stomping grounds on an introductory walk with your Tour Director.

 - Snap some selfies in front of a few of Valencia’s most famous monuments, including Valencia Cathedral, Torres de Serrans, and Llotja de la Seda (a UNESCO World Heritage Site).